• Carl Erik Skovgaard - Chairman

 Steen M. Andersen

-Steen M. Andersen has been Executive Director of UNICEF Denmark since 1995.
+Steen M. Andersen former Executive Director of UNICEF Denmark.
 He holds an MA in history and English from the University

 Lene Balleby is Head of Communications and Press Liaison to the Danish Royal Household.
 Through this and her previous position as head